Höfner 500/1: Imitators

 Due to the cost of the official Höfner bass, several guitar companies offer more affordable versions of the "violin bass".
 These include Greco, Epiphone, Tokai, El Dégas, Jay Turser, Duesenberg, Rogue, Douglas, Harley Benton and Eko.
-These range anywhere from $200 to $1,500.
-Höfner themselves make an affordable version of their bass (the Ignition).
+Carl Wilson and Al Jardine of The Beach Boys occasionally played a Höfner imitation bass during the late 1960s, most notably at the 1967 concerts in Honolulu, Hawaii, that produced the long-unreleased live album Lei'd in Hawaii.